 Ohio Taxing Information

 Once the Department of Taxation becomes aware of an unpaid tax bill, an assessment will be issued.
-An assessment is a bill for tax liability.
+An assessment is a bill for a tax liability.
 If an assessment is left unaddressed for long enough, the associated account will be turned over for collections.

 As a means of resolving liability, the state may levy your bank accounts, taking up to the amount you owe.
 While the bank is legally required to comply with a levy, there is a holding period in which it is possible to regain seized funds.
 If you are or believe you will be subject to a bank levy, it is recommended that you seek professional advice immediately.